 There is no doubt that bicycling will continue to increase in popularity across the country, so it is essential for government entities to improve conditions for enthusiasts.
 Unfortunately, more bikes on the road are bound to lead to more dangerous crashes.

-If you are involved in a bicycle accident in Elk Grove or the surrounding Sacramento County area, Guenard and Bozarth, LLP are the personal injury attorneys you want on your side.
+If you are involved in a bicycle accident in Elk Grove or the surrounding Sacramento County area, Guenard and Bozarth, LLP are the Sacramento bicycle accident attorneys you want on your side.
 In our decades of experience, we have cultivated the knowledge and expertise to represent our clients with the integrity we have built our reputation on.
-Visit our website today to see how we can help you.
+Contact Guenard & Bozarth online to see how we can help you.